mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Description

-This is a collection of awakened beasts suitable for use in the [Hidden Heroes of the Awakened Woods](http://www.spacedaddygames.com/hidden-heroes/) adventure and campaign setting.
+This is a collection of awakened beasts suitable for use in the _[Hidden Heroes of the Awakened Woods](http://www.spacedaddygames.com/hidden-heroes/)_ adventure and campaign setting.

-The listed beast characters follow the **Creation & Advancement** guidelines in the Hidden Heroes adventure booklet.
-This document uses modifed versions of the monster stat block template to list each creature's attributes at each character level.
-Each advancement level stat block is additive; they only include new information for that level, and anything not listed defers to the value of the last advancement level that modified that attribute.
+The listed beast characters follow the **Creation & Advancement** guidelines in the _Hidden Heroes_ booklet, with some changes (see **<a href="#modified-rules">Modified rules</a>**).
+This document uses modified versions of the monster stat block template to list each creature's attributes at each character level.
+As with the pre-generated characters in _Hidden Heroes_, each advancement level stat block is additive; they only include new information for that level, and anything not listed defers to the value of the last advancement level that modified that attribute.

+#### Modified rules

+The characters on this document follow a modified version of the guidance presented in the original book.
+The following changes have been made from the character creation and advancement guidance written in _Hidden Heroes_, and also apply to the pre-generated characters included in the adventure.

+- Players may choose any Tiny Beast with a Challenge Rating of 0, as long as that creature is an herbivore or insectivore that has the ability to move and breathe on land or in the air.
+If the selected stat block does not have a melee weapon attack option, it gains a natural weapon attack action of the player's choice based on the creature's physical abilities and with the following statistics: +STR or +DEX (minimum +0) to hit, reach 5 ft., one target, deals 1 Bludgeoning, Piercing, or Slashing damage on a hit (choose the damage type when making the character).
+- At each level advancement, a character's Hit Point Maximum increases by the average of the additional Hit Dice.
+For example, characters with a d4 Hit Die add 2 to their Hit Point Maximum at 2nd level, and 5 at 3rd level (since the average roll is 2.5).
+- As with normal characters, the Hit Point Maximum increase includes the character's Constitution modifier.
+For example, a 2nd level character with a d4 Hit Die and a Constitution score of 9 would have 4 Hit Points (2d4 − 2).

 ## Crab